econoalchemist/RoninDojo-Tanto/README.md

   <img width="450" src="assets/IMG_6028.JPG">
  </p>

+Then the sticker can be peeled off so that the information stamped on the plate is unknown with out using another template sticker for the recovery process.
+This way if anyone finds your backup plate then they will not know the information it contains.

  <p align="center">
   <img width="450" src="assets/IMG_E6015.JPG">
   <img width="450" src="assets/IMG_E6016.JPG">
  </p>

+ There is also a tamper evident envelope included so you can rest assured no one has accessed the plate.
+The plate is also subjected to a fire test in the full guide.
   <p align="center">
   <img width="450" src="assets/IMG_E6017.JPG">
   <img width="450" src="assets/IMG_E6020.JPG">